parthshah231/earthquake_analysis/README.md

 ## Analysis:

 - Based on data collected from Jan 2013 to Jun 2023, number of earthquakes we face yearly are roughly around 30,000.
-With 2018, recording the highest number of earthquakes close to 45,000 and 2013 being the lowest close to 20,000.
+The year of 2018 recorded highest number of earthquakes which was close to 45,000 whereas the year of 2013 recorded the lowest number close to 20,000.
 - The distribution of magnitude of earthquakes is bimodal with magnitudes 2.8 and 4.7
 - In the past 10 years, Alaska alone has recorded more than 52,000 earthquakes, followed by Hawaii and Puerto Rico at around 20,000 each.
 - If we only look at the earthquakes with magnitude greater than 4 than most earthquakes recorded are for Indonesia i.e. 16,000, followed by Japan and Papua New Guinea at 8,000 each.